Sampreet/qom/README.md

 # The Quantum Optomechanics Toolbox

-> A library of modules for computational quantum optomechanics.
+> A library of modules for computational quantum optomechanics!

 ## Key Features

 * Calculation of several quantum properties and quantum measures.
-* Automatically managed and optimized wrappers implementing loops.
+* Automatically managed and optimized wrappers to implement loops.
-* Configurable visualizations without the requirement for plotting explicitly.
+* Configurable visualizations without the requirement for explicit plotting.

 ## Usage